Grant round now closed

-- Successful applicants will not receive a cash grant, nor will they be reimbursed for the value of any unused consulting services.
+- Successful applicants do not receive a cash grant, nor will they be reimbursed for the value of any unused program activities.

 Due to the large number of applications received for CBB Community Business Grants, unfortunately we cannot take telephone enquiries.